 A typical Franchise is a contractual arrangement between the owner of an existing business system and Trademark with some level of demonstrated success – the Franchisor, on the one hand – and an aspiring entrepreneur seeking to replicate that business under the same Trademark with the benefit of some guidance – the Franchisee, on the other hand.
 While commonly-known Franchises are restaurants and bars, hotels, and fitness centers, the reach of Franchising extends to businesses in virtually every industry sector.
 Successful Franchise models deliver a mutually beneficial relationship that affords a Franchisor the opportunity to expand using a Franchisee’s capital, and helps the Franchisee reduce the risk of starting a business by relying on the Franchisor’s experience, assistance, and pre-existing brand recognition.
 However, managing that complex and long-term relationship is of paramount importance.

-Franchisees may also look to the Firm for assistance in understanding and negotiating Franchise terms, reviewing and confirming disclosures about the Franchise system, and proper corporate organization before signing a Franchise Agreement.
+Franchisees may also look to the Firm for assistance in understanding and negotiating Franchise terms, reviewing and confirming disclosures about the Franchise system, and proper business entity organization before signing a Franchise Agreement.

 The Firm also has a team of lawyers dedicated to resolving Disputes and Litigation that may arise in the Franchise environment, including but not limited to regulatory actions by a state, disagreements between a Franchisor and Franchisee, and enforcement of the Trademarks and other Intellectual Property rights.